Information Technology Services

 Phase III

-ITS will deploy (cutover) the core routers then the provider edge routers, then rebuild links, verify routing, forwarding, and reachability on switches.
-In a network, core routers connect provider edge routers that connect switches.
+ITS will deploy (cutover) the core routers, then the provider edge routers, then rebuild links, verify routing, forwarding, and reachability on switches.
+In a network, core routers connect to provider edge routers, which connect to switches.

 What to Expect

-Little to no impact is expected; however, if ITS encounters issues, there may be intermittent wired and Wi-Fi network outages during the designated maintenance window.
+Little to no impact is expected; however, if ITS encounters issues, there may be intermittent outages of the wired and Wi-Fi networks during the designated maintenance window.
 Most work will be done at night, early mornings, or on the weekend to minimize any possible impact.
 Cell service will not be impacted.
-The ResNet network will not be impacted, unless otherwise noted in posted maintenance.
+The ResNet network will not be affected, unless otherwise noted in posted maintenance.

 Phase IV